randyquaye/randyquaye/README.md

 - Hi👋🏿👋🏿, I’m @randyquaye.
 Welcome to my GitHub Page😊!
-- I am an aspiring software engineer with a background in Electronic Engineering and 2 years in Cybersecurity
+- I am an aspiring software engineer with a background in Computer Engineering and 2 years in Cybersecurity
 - I also have experience as a freelance web developer, certified AWS Cloud practioner and lover of technology (it's a thing😌)
 - I currently work with Angular(JS & TS), C++ and Java for most projects, with some basic knowledge of PHP, Python and MATLAB
 - If you're reading this, you're problaby looking to collaborate or hire me to do some work🙈🙈